AsoStrife/Computer-Vision-Project/README.md

 ## 1.1 Goal of the project

-The goal of this project was develop a Face Recognition app using an **Local Binary Pattern** approach.
+The goal of this project was develop a Face Recognition app using a **Local Binary Pattern** approach.
 After that we used the same approach in order to perform a real time Face Recognition app.

+At high level the system is able, with a set of familiar faces, to recognize with a certain accuracy a new face.
+To do this, different methods were used in order to compare the results in terms of accuracy.

 This project was developed for [Computer Vision](http://people.unica.it/giovannipuglisi/didattica/insegnamenti/?mu=Guide/PaginaADErogata.do;jsessionid=CBB39621933B1A5C549359BBEFDCA119.jvm1?ad_er_id=2017*N0*N0*S2*26520*20168&ANNO_ACCADEMICO=2017&mostra_percorsi=S&step=1&jsid=CBB39621933B1A5C549359BBEFDCA119.jvm1&nsc=ffffffff0909189545525d5f4f58455e445a4a42378b) course at [University of Cagliari](http://corsi.unica.it/informatica), supervised by prof. [Giovanni Puglisi](http://people.unica.it/giovannipuglisi/).

 ## 1.2 Used tools

-Most of the project has been developed using Python as programming language, open source libraries and datasets.
+Most of the project has been developed using Python as programming language, open source libraries and open source datasets.
 In particular it's been used:

 - Python 2.7.14
 - OpenCV
 - Sklearn
-- YaleFaces dataset
+- Extended Yale B Faces Dataset
 - Pil

+[Extended Yale B Faces Dataset](http://vision.ucsd.edu/～leekc/ExtYaleDatabase/ExtYaleB.html ) includes 2414 frontal pictures of faces belonging to 38 different subjects.
+For each subject there are 64 photos taken in different light conditions.

 Non open source tools: